openmrs/openmrs-module-radiology/README.md

 ## Limitations

+This module is not yet officially released to the [openmrs modules](https://modules.openmrs.org/#/).
+The API and UI are not yet stable and subject to frequent changes.
-This module currently only works with OpenMRS Version 1.10.2
+The module currently only works with OpenMRS Version 1.11.4